Mistake Rib Cowl

 Mistake Rib in one color is lovely, but add another, and you’re in the business off creating a herringbone textile so intricate looking you wouldn’t imagine that it’s a simple matter of knit 2, purl 2 and switching colors each round.
 Knit in two colors of our Season Alpaca, read all about this amazing knit here!

 - 2 skeins of Purl Soho’s Mulberry Merino, 80% extra fine merino and 20% mulberry silk.
-Each skein is 247 yards; approximately 451 yards required of a sport weight yarn.
-We used the color Dark Loam
+Each skein is 247 yards/ 100 grams; approximately 451 yards required.
+We used the color Dark Loam.
+(NOTE: We no longer offer Mulberry Merino, but choose from one of our other sport weight yarns.)

 20 stitches = 4 inches in stockinette stitch